 Chartered companion is one of the highest levels of recognition in the world of HR and people development.
 The CIPD's select group of Chartered companions are exceptional leaders who have a proven track record within organisations and have demonstrated exceptional impact on the profession over their careers.
-This is the highest accolade and level of membership awarded by the CIPD professional body and the selection of individuals to enter this group is made directly by the CIPD Board based on recommendations by our Senior Leadership Team.
+This is the highest accolade and level of membership awarded by the CIPD and final approval of new Chartered Companions is given by the CIPD Board based on recommendations by our Senior Leadership Team.

 What makes someone a great Chartered Companion?

 We're looking for individuals who through their careers have made a positive impact for the profession and our purpose of championing better work and working lives.
 A great Chartered Companion will have made an outstanding contribution against one or more of the following areas:

 - Having a track record of delivering results and change within their vocation

 - Being a positive influence on the profession, its body of knowledge, credibility, and reputation